pr701/wireshark-dissector-plugin-kit/README.md

 # Wireshark Dissector Plugin Kit
-This project contains definitions/macros/typedefinitions and libs (for Windows) necessary for building the dissector out-of-git.
+This project contains definitions/macros/type definitions and libs (for Windows) necessary for building the [dissector](https://www.wireshark.org/docs/wsdg_html_chunked/ChapterDissection.html) out-of-git.
 *It lacks a large part of Wireshark API which is not always required.*

 ## Installation